PhotonVision/photonvision-docs/source/docs/programming/photonlib/robot-pose-estimator.rst

 .. tab-set-code::
    .. code-block:: java

-      // the parameter for loadFromResource() will be different depending on the game.
+      // The parameter for loadFromResource() will be different depending on the game.
       AprilTagFieldLayout aprilTagFieldLayout = new ApriltagFieldLayout(AprilTagFieldLayout.loadFromResource(AprilTagFields.k2022RapidReact.m_resourceFile));

    .. code-block:: c++